Joan Dingley

 Joan Marjorie Dingley (14 May 1916 – 1 January 2008) was one of the pioneer women of New Zealand science.
 She worked for the DSIR Plant Diseases Division from 1941 to 1976, becoming the head of mycology.
 She was a major research scientist in New Zealand for both laboratory and field-based plant pathology, and for taxonomic mycology.

 Early life

 Dingley was born in Parnell, Auckland on the 14 May 1916 to Harriet Griffiths and Captain Thomas Dingley.
 She was the second-youngest child in the family, who re-located to the Auckland suburb of Remuera in the early 1920s, where Dingley would live for the rest of her life.
 Her father died in 1925, when she was nine.

 Dingley's mother was an enthusiastic gardener and encouraged her daughter's interest in plants.
 This interest was also encouraged by Dingley's schools, including the Ladies' College of Remuera and Auckland Diocesan School for Girls.
+Her father was a sea captain, which further piqued her interest in exotic plants as he would bring back a variety of foods for the family to eat.

-She studied science at Auckland University College, majoring in zoology and biology.
-She graduated in 1941 with an MSc.
+Dingley was given the choice between studying or staying at home, as she could not afford to do both.
+She decided to study science at Auckland University College, majoring in zoology and biology.
+She graduated in 1941 with an MSc, with her thesis focusing on ferns.